HOW TO PLAY

 Once all poles are inserted into the net, fully insert 1 pole into each of the holes on the edge of the court.

-The net should be fairly taught in all directions.
+The net should be fairly taut in all directions.

 Use rally scoring whereby points can be scored by the serving or opposing team.

-A point is scored when a team fails to return a hit (the ball touches the ground or doesn't make it over the net) within 3 hits.
+A point is scored when a team fails to return a hit (the ball touches the ground or doesn't hit into the court and travel over the net) within 3 hits.

 HITTING